hotwax/oms-documentation/documents/retail-operations/brokering/troubleshooting/scheduling-error.md

+---
+description: >-
+  Learn how to resolve brokering issues related to incorrect scheduling
+---

 ## Scenario: The Brokering Engine Won't Run Due to Incorrect Scheduling

 The brokering engine relies on correctly scheduled runs to process and route orders.
 If the scheduling is incorrect, the engine won't execute, leading to unprocessed orders and potential delays in order fulfillment.